nanozuki/dantalian/README.md

 has multiple OVAs or SPs series, especially the ["Monogatari (series)"](https://www.themoviedb.org/tv/46195/season/0).
 [AniDB](https://anidb.net/) put episodes in the right place, but It only has English Infos.

-So, Dantalian uses bangumi as animes source to generate nfo files.
+So, Dantalian uses bangumi as anime source to generate nfo files.
 In media center software like Jellyfin or Kodi, nfo files have higher priority than scrapers.
-As bangumi is not design for anime media files database, some of the data has lacked.
+As bangumi is not design for anime media file database, some data has lacked.

 In general, this thing has the following peculiarity: